JMHeartley/Charts/README.md

 # 💪🏾 Credits
 Thank you to [Kareem Sulthan](https://github.com/kareemsulthan07), who shared [the code](https://github.com/kareemsulthan07/Charts) that became the foundation of WPF Chart Controls.

+From there I did lots of refactoring, made each chart adjust sizing when the window height/width is changed, and added documentation comments to increase reusability.